hsinnan75/MapCaller/README.md

 - Output file

-    MapCaller can output SAM file and VCF file.
+    MapCaller outputs a SAM file [optional] and a VCF file.

 # Parameter setting